-In reaching a decision, the Discipline and Appeals Committee will consider whether the exclusion was lawful, reasonable and procedurally fair and whether the headteacher followed their legal duties.
+In reaching a decision, the governing board will consider whether the exclusion was lawful, reasonable and procedurally fair and whether the headteacher followed their legal duties.
 They will decide whether or not a fact is true 'on the balance of probabilities', which differs from the criminal standard of 'beyond reasonable doubt', as well as any evidence that was presented in relation to the decision to exclude.